NBA Hall of Fame

 Because the WNBA did not exist during her prime, Curry took her talents to the professional leagues of Europe, where she dominated for nearly a decade.
 She led the French league in scoring for eight consecutive seasons and was twice named the best player in Europe.
 Internationally, she was a stalwart for USA Basketball, winning a Gold Medal at the 1984 Los Angeles Olympics.
 She was inducted into the Hall of Fame in 1997.

-Curry's Awards and Records
+Curry's Awards and Honors

 • Women’s Basketball Hall of Fame (Inaugural Class, 1999)